MasonQ0813/FiancialStochasticProcesses/README.md

 - **Geometric Brownian Motion (GBM)**: Simulates asset price movements under the GBM assumption.
 - **Jump Diffusion Model**: Simulates asset price movements with both continuous price changes and discrete jumps, where jumps can be either upward or downward.
+- **Heston Model**: Simulates asset price dynamics with stochastic volatility using the Heston model.
 - **Seed Control**: Optionally set a random seed to generate reproducible simulations.